 Even with all these methods in place, consider limiting time indoors as much as possible (including time in dusty indoor arenas, too).
 If your horse gets time off or a reduced workload during the winter, consider keeping him at grass for the season instead of indoors.

 Be wary of working him too hard in cold weather as well.
 It can be tempting to use the “off-time” to get him in shape before show season, but heavy work when the air is frigid can be hard on his lungs and aggravate any existing respiratory issues.
+Here are some alternate ideas for you and your horse to enjoy the winter season together.

 If you live in a part of the country that gets a lot of rainfall during the winter, chances are you’re already familiar with annoying infections like scratches or rain rot.
 While neither of these afflictions is caused by the rain itself, the bacteria that cause them thrive in the damp environments that often accompany winter weather.